By Guest Blogger Christopher Laney

 On more occasions than I care to admit, I’ve wondered what type of individuals we are raising.
 And sometimes, it scares me.

-But my perspective has shifted recently, and I’m beginning to believe I’ve had it all wrong, that something else is going on here.
+But recently, my perspective has shifted.
+I’m beginning to believe I’ve had it all wrong, that something else is going on here.
 The dawning realization occurred at the gym.

 I was lying with my upper back flat while the rest of me twisted to the left, right knee almost touching down to the floor mat.
 The move soothed my lower back, especially the right side that was tight from sitting at a desk too much lately.
-Over twenty people surrounded me, all of us mirroring the moves my wife made from atop a platform at the front of a group exercise room.
-We were stretching at the end of her weight training class; she told us to twist a little more if we could.
+Over twenty people surrounded me.
+We were all mirroring the moves my wife made from atop a platform in a group exercise room.
+The instructor told us to twist a little more if we could.

 And what have I been showing and telling?
 I’ve been showing anger at my kids’ energetic playfulness.
 I’ve been telling them to stop.
 Stop running.
 Stop jumping.
-Stop twisting and stretching into crazy positions on the floor.
+For the love of all things mighty, stop twisting and stretching into crazy positions on the floor.
 Stop using the couch back as a high jump.
 Stop racing up the stairs.
-I have been preparing them for a sedentary adulthood by trying to wring out everything in them that instinctively keeps them in shape, limber, and healthy.
+I have been preparing them for a sedentary adulthood.
+I’ve been trying to wring out everything in them that instinctively keeps them in shape, limber, and healthy.

 Nature knows what she’s doing.
 She gives our kids natural urges to run, climb, stretch, and twist.
 And foolish adults like me brow beat it out of them while criticizing their childish behavior.
 I’m starting to believe that society, and its discouragement of this particular “childish” behavior, is the foolish entity.

 Some may say part of the solution is to tell kids to go outside to burn off this energy.
 I definitely encourage my kids to spend time outdoors.
 We all need that connection to nature, young and old alike.
-But to tell them to go outside because they are doing what comes naturally, feels too much like banishment, exile for egregious behavior.
+But to tell them to go outside because they are doing what comes naturally, feels too much like banishment.
+It feels like exile for egregious behavior.
 I’m coming to the conclusion I need to stop sweating the wear and tear on the furniture and house.
 I doubt I’ll have either in the next five years, but I do plan to have my kids around for the rest of my life.
+Maybe I’m not raising fools.
 Maybe letting them climb, run, and twist, like nature intended, will ensure they stay healthy and around for my final years and well beyond.